FootNuggets22/Mission-0-Level-5/README.md

-# React Company Landing Page
+# Responsive Landing Page with React

-A responsive landing page built with **React** that includes:
-- A navigation bar with a logo, menu items, and a login button.
-- A full-width hero section with background image, centered heading, and a search bar.
-- A feature/card section with three content blocks.

----
+This project is a responsive landing page built using **React**.
+It includes a fixed navbar, a hero section with a background image, a search bar, and a grid of cards—each displaying a different image and description.

-## ✨ Features
+## Features

-- **Responsive Navbar**
-  Includes a circular logo, company name, menu links (Menu 1–3), and a login button.
+- Responsive navbar with menu links and login button

-- **Backround  image Section**
-  - Full-width background image
+- Full-width hero section with title and background image
-  - Search input with button (non-functional placeholder)
+- Search bar centered in the hero section (non-functional demo)

-- **Card Section**
-  - 3 feature cards
-  - Each contains an image placeholder, heading, and subheading

----

-## 🛠 Tech Stack
+- Grid layout of cards with unique images and descriptions
+- Fully responsive for desktop and mobile view

+## Project Structure

+src/
+├── assets/
+├── components/
+│ ├── cards/
+│ │ ├── Card.css
+│ │ └── Card.jsx
+│ ├── content/
+│ │ ├── Home.css
+│ │ └── Home.jsx
+│ └── navbar/
+│ ├── Navbar.module.css
+│ └── Navbar.jsx
+├── images/
+│ ├── hero.jpg
+│ ├── image1.jpg
+│ ├── image2.jpg
+│ └── image3.jpg
+├── App.css
+├── App.jsx
+└── main.jsx

+## Mobile Responsiveness

+- Uses media queries and responsive flex/grid layout.
+- Elements stack and center on small screens.
+- Cards have adjusted margins/padding for mobile view.

+## Technologies used

 - React
-- CSS (Flexbox layout)
+- Css
-- Google Fonts (optional)
+- Jsx

----

-## 📁 Project Structure

-/public
-└── hero.jpg # Background image for hero section
-/src
-├── components
-│ ├── navbar
-│ │ ├── Navbar.jsx
-│ │ └── Navbar.css
-│ └── content
-│ ├── Home.jsx
-│ └── Home.css
-├── App.jsx
-└── App.css